-Watch Video – How to Transpose Data in Google Sheets (Using Formula and Paste Special)
+Watch Video – Google Sheets TRANSPOSE Guide (Using Formula and Paste Special)

 In this tutorial, I will show two ways to quickly transpose data in Google Sheets.